-Figure 4-88.
+Figure 4-82.
 Data Calculator Options in the Dataset Toolbox.

-Figure 4-89.
+Figure 4-83.
 Display of calculated bathymetry now converted to elevations.
 Note the legend has been modified to display the new contours.

-- 7. Create feature arcs for extracting the time series data by switching to the Map Module button , or Map Data - Map Data rt-click on default coverage, and select
+7. Create feature arcs for extracting the time series data by switching to the Map Module button , or Map Data select Type, Generic, Observation